 Named and partially complete.
 When fully funded, the Sam Nunn Chair will provide crucial unrestricted support for the Nunn School while honoring the former US Senator for whom it is named.

 The foundation of a great international affairs program is an exceptional faculty.
-Endowed professorships are awarded to faculty who are pre-eminent teacher-scholars in their respective fields.
+Endowed chairs and professorships are awarded to faculty who are pre-eminent teacher-scholars in their respective fields.

 - Washington, DC venue for meetings and visiting faculty offices